Balazs27/sql-data-warehouse-project/scripts/analytics/README.md

 - Customer lifecycle and behavioral segmentation
 - KPI construction for reporting and dashboards

-The final section builds a reusable **customer reporting view** that can be shared with other analysts or connected directly to BI tools.
+The final section builds a reusable **customer and product reporting view** that can be shared with other analysts or connected directly to BI tools.

 ---